loda-lang/loda-programs/README.md

-  evaluate <file>  Evaluate a program to a sequence optimize <file>  Optimize a program and print it minimize <file>  Minimize a program and print it (use -t to set the number of terms) optmin <file>    Optimize and minimize a program and print it (use -t to set the number of terms) generate         Generate a random program and print it test             Run test suite
+  evaluate <file>  Evaluate a program to a sequence optimize <file>  Optimize a program and print it minimize <file>  Minimize a program and print it (use -t to set the number of terms) generate         Generate a random program and print it test             Run test suite
 OEIS commands:
-  mine             Mine programs for OEIS sequences synthesize       Synthesize programs for OEIS sequences maintain         Maintain programs for OEIS sequences
+  mine             Mine programs for OEIS sequences maintain         Maintain programs for OEIS sequences
 Options:
   -l <string>      Log level (values:debug,info,warn,error,alert)